Layr-Labs/eigensdk-go/cmd/egnaddrs/README.md

 ### Usage

-Currently egnaddrs only supports deriving contract addresses starting from the registry-coordinator address.
+Currently egnaddrs only supports deriving contract addresses starting from a registry-coordinator or service-manager address.
 It then prints the following datastructure:

 ```bash
 $$$ egnaddrs --registry-coordinator 0x9E545E3C0baAB3E08CdfD552C960A1050f373042